 When your boarding group is active, you’ll receive a popup notification on your phone.
 You can also check the available groups at the attraction with that long blue sign to the left of the attraction below

 You’ll need to return to Rise of the Resistance within the 2 hour boarding window that is allowed for boarding.
 However, if the ride breaks down, and it will, you can return anytime through the day.
-I had some issues with that on day one, but it was ironed out more by day 3.

 You’ll want to be at this spot in the photo below.
 This is the area they use to tap magicbands and tickets for the returning boarding groups.
 You’ll then be sent through the regular stand by line.